 What is your most successful marketing channel?
 Or, what is your most successful marketing campaign?
 Does it vary year-to-year or season-to-season?
 Who is your most profitable customer?
 Does your company experience the 80/20 rule?
-Or, maybe you see more a 60/40 or 90/10 split?
+Or, maybe you see more of a 60/40 or 90/10 split?

 And, sure, without a CRM in place, you can gather a number of different metrics from your Accounting Department’s P&L sheets, your Marketing Department’s Google Analytics reports, or your Sales Team’s sales quotas and quarterly performance reports.
 But, you have other things to do, too.
-Save yourself the time, hassle and guesswork of having to pull in data from dozens of different sources and try to mash it all together to make sense of it.
+Save yourself the time, hassle, and guesswork of having to pull in data from dozens of different sources and try to mash it all together to make sense of it.

 How Do You Know Which CRM to Use and How to Use it?

 There’s no one-size-fits-all CRM.
 The decision comes down to your company’s and customers’ specific wants and needs.
 For example, RUNNER is a certified Hubspot partner agency.
 As an inbound marketing agency, we use the Hubspot CRM to manage our leads and prospects.
 Many of our customers use Salesforce CRM, some use HubSpot’s CRM, and others use various other CRM solutions tailored to their industries.